Welcome to today's edition of the Rush 24-7 podcast.

 From a practical political standpoint, this is a fantastic winner.

-If you take a look at the Tax Foundation, which does this annual study or almost annually, of what of what people think about how much government should take from any one individual, you'll find out that they that about 80 percent of the American people think that it ought to be taken less than a quarter, and three quarters of the American people think it ought to be taken less than twenty percent.
+If you take a look at the Tax Foundation, which does this annual study, or almost annually, of what people think about how much government should take from any one individual, you'll find out that about 80% of the American people think that it ought to be taken less than a quarter, and three-quarters of the American people think it ought to be taken less than 20%.

 We are not a country full of people who believe in class warfare.